 The second thing that a sexually abused person can choose is to understand that they need help.
 There are many women who have overcome their past and are able to continue with their lives without choosing destructive behaviors.
 Joyce Meyers is a great example.
 She is the author of many books and is the president of Joyce Meyer Ministries.
 She talks about how she overcame her abuse openly in books and interviews and helps a lot of other people to deal with their own experiences.

 I have been through pain and depression.
 This is the biggest reason why I can empathize with many of my clients.
 I support them and give them tools to start their healing.
 I have read a lot about the subjects of depression, addictions, traumas, mind control and the list goes on.
 However, I have never been sexually abused.
 Therefore, the best I can do is to refer them to capable psychologist who has had similar experiences and worked with many clients with similar experiences.
 Also, I recommend that they should follow writers like Joyce Meyers, who disclose their struggles and explain how they overcome their issue.
 There are many authors who are open to sharing their stories and teach the steps they took to overcome such problems.

 Sometimes the solution is not an eating or exercise plan.
 In this case the best thing is to find out if the problem is a trauma, accept the problem, ask for help and follow all the steps to heal from the trauma.
-After the healing process starts, a eating and exercise plan is the easiest step to follow.
+After the healing process starts, a eating and exercise plan is the easiest step to follow for sustainable weight loss.